abodesy14/stRokes_gained/README.md

   <li><em>Calculation:</em> 1.34 - 1 = <strong>+0.34 strokes gained</strong></li>
 </ul>

 In aggregate, you <strong>lost -0.02 strokes</strong> on the hole (4 - 3.98), using PGA Tour averages.
-Each shot had its own value — some positive, some negative.
+Each shot had its own value, some positive, some negative.
 Over time, this type of analysis can surface trends and uncover the true strengths and weaknesses in your game.<br>

 ## Using the App
-Tracking Strokes Gained with the app is simple - all you need to log is the <strong>starting position of each shot</strong> you took, and whether it went in the hole.
+Tracking Strokes Gained with the app is simple.
+All you need to log is the <strong>starting position of each shot</strong> you took, and whether it went in the hole.
 Use <strong>Enter</strong> or <strong>Tab</strong> to submit shots. <br>

 Think of the table like an Excel spreadsheet:<br>
 - In cell A1, enter the starting location of your first shot.
 For example, type: <strong>400t</strong> (indicating you are on the tee, 400 yards from the pin).